 The ancient portual area was redesigned by Renzo Piano in 1992 and today it is the touristic centre of the city.
 There are a lot of activities you can do such as have a drink, dine out, go shopping, watch a movie or dive in the swimming pool.
 There is also a recreational and interactive museum for children called Città dei Bambini.

 The isola delle Chiatte is a “floating square” where Genoese come to relax while enjoying stunning views of the city, including the iconic Lanterna as well as the Apennines that surround the Ligurian Capital.
 Bigo is a very popular attraction for those who want to admire Genoa at 360 degree.
 Indeed it is a panoramic lift 40 meters above the sea and its shape recalls the old manual loading cranes.
-Tickets can be purchased in advance at this link.

 Having said that, the Aquarium of Genoa is undoubtedly the most visited attraction.
 Inaugurated in 1992, it is the largest exhibition of aquatic biodiversity in Europe, having 70 tanks housing more than 12.000 animals of 600 different species like dolphins, sharks, penguins, seals and tropical fish as well.